 Similar to a traditional insurance plan, you’ll need to select a level of coverage.
 If you’re confused or need more information, click on the question mark icons next to each field.
 The explanations are impressively helpful.
 You also have the option to select add-ons, such as comprehensive insurance, rental car reimbursement, and roadside assistance.

 At this point, you can use the Calculate Savings tab to compare your current plan with Metromile’s estimate.
 It’s a quick way to determine if you’ll actually save money on the company's plan.
 You’ll also see your estimated base rate and the per-mile rate.

 If you opt to proceed with Metromile, you’ll be prompted to review your plan and enter your payment details.
 You’ll also be asked for your address so the company can ship you its mileage tracking device, the Metromile Pulse.
 Your device should arrive within five to seven business days.
 A nice perk is that you’re not charged for mileage during this period.

 Once the package arrives, you’ll find a quick start guide and the Pulse device.

 The guide provides a helpful diagram of possible locations for your onboard diagnostics port (OBD-II).
 Though I just Googled the location for my vehicle’s make and model.
-You’ve got a 10-day grace period (7 days for California) to install the device; from then on, Metromile requires you to keep it connected with a few short-term exceptions, such as car maintenance.
+You’ve got a 10-day grace period (seven days in California) to install the device; from then on, Metromile requires you to keep it connected with a few short-term exceptions, such as car maintenance.
 (Careful on this one as you can be charged for up to 250 miles per day for every day it’s disconnected.)